jsk-ros-pkg/jsk_common/doc/jsk_tools/cltools/roscore_regardless.md

     --respawn, -r      respawn if child process stops --timeout TIMEOUT  Timeout to verify if rosmaster is alive by ping command in seconds.
+  --sigint-timeout SIGINT_TIMEOUT
+                       Timeout to escalete from sigint to sigterm to kill child processes --sigterm-timeout SIGTERM_TIMEOUT
+                       Timeout to escalete from sigterm to sigkill to kill child processes
 ```